codeguy/php-the-right-way/README.md

-# PHP: The Right Way
+﻿# PHP: The Right Way

 ## Pregled

 Ovo je Git Hub strana repozitorijuma za projekat _PHP: The Right Way_ .

-* This website is a Jekyll project.
+* Ovaj sajt je Jekyll projekat.
 * Each section and sub-section are a Markdown file in `_posts/`.
 * Sub-sections have `isChild: true` in their front matter.
-* The navigation and page structure are automatically generated.
+* Navigacija i struktura stranice se automatski generišu.

 ## Spread the Word!